ishansingh14/Walmart_Sales_Analysis/README.md

-# Walmart Sales Analysis: PostgreSQL and Streamlit BI Portal
+# Walmart Sales Analysis: PostgreSQL

 This project provides an end-to-end data engineering and business intelligence solution for analyzing Walmart transactional sales data.
 It includes data cleaning via Python (Pandas), schema setup and database loading on a local PostgreSQL database server, execution of 9 core business problem SQL statements, and a premium dark-themed Streamlit Business Intelligence dashboard.